HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/oidc-troubleshooting.md

 ## Request failing-
 - Typically user can not login
-- Very typos in WAS config by collecting websphere TAI config properties
+- Verify typos in WAS config by collecting websphere TAI config properties
 - Verify IDP connections to LDAP or repository server
 - Check for expired IDP certificate (WAS Global Security)